sidhya3112/Reading-Roots-Explore-Page/README.md

 # Explore-Page

 *This UI design is purely made with ReactJS.
 It is fully responsive for all devices.
-It has two UI designs; one design for desktop to laptop size devices and another for smaller screen devices like tablets and mobile.*
+It has two UI designs; one design for big screen devices like desktop and laptop and another for smaller screen devices like tablets and mobiles.*

  ## *Tech-Stack Used:*
  * ReactJS - For Frontend